orsosa/richTimeCalib/README.md

 # RICH Time Calibration package
-This package contains a set of tools to performs the time calibration of the CLAS12 RICH detector.
+This package contains a set of tools to extract time calibration parameters for the CLAS12 RICH detector.

 ## Requirement
 * Hipo4 c++ installed and environments variables ```HIPO4LIB``` and  ```HIPO4INC``` set to the hipo4 library and headers respectively